Walking to Lose Weight and Gain Health

 It's been quite hard to keep the routine going and that's because I work from home.
 The frustrating thing is that I decided to take up walking precisely because I no longer have to get up and go to work.
 I typically get up and sit at my computer!
 I hated that I had put on weight over the years I was working very hard mentally but physically I was doing nothing.

 Life Gets in the Way

 I'm so fed up because I haven't been walking nearly half as much as I planned.
-For example my son broke his leg and had 2 weeks at home with me, and I caught a very bad cough which put me out for 6 weeks!
+For example, my son broke his leg and had two weeks at home with me, and I caught a very bad cough which put me out for 6 weeks!
 And boy doesn't the time pass quickly!

 This means that I haven't been able to keep those extra pounds I shed in the first 6 months off.
 But I have noticed that I am much stronger when I do walk.